getodk/docs/odk2-src/build-app.rst

 Creating the Directory Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 New forms must be placed under the :file:`app/config/tables/` directory as described in the :ref:`app-designer-dirs-app-config-tables` section.
 Given a form with the name *formId*, it will have a *tableId* of the same name unless you explicitly specify otherwise.
 The directory structure that should be created is :file:`app/config/tables/tableId/forms/formId` (where, under many circumstances, the value for *tableId* will be the same as the value for *formId*).
-To get started, for Windows open a:program:`cmd` window within your :file:`Application Designer` folder (click the :program:`cmd` shortcut you created earlier), and for Mac/Unix open a :program:`terminal` window within your :file:`Application Designer` folder.
+To get started, for Windows open a :program:`cmd` window within your :file:`Application Designer` folder (click the :program:`cmd` shortcut you created earlier), and for Mac/Unix open a :program:`terminal` window within your :file:`Application Designer` folder.
 Type:

 .. code-block:: console